Reviews You Can Rely On

 You will be hard-pressed to find more value in a sports-capable frame than with the Sunski Treeline Polarized.
 These sunnies come with removable side shields for superior protection in highly reflective environments, and they also help with wind and debris protection at higher-speed sports.
 And, if you need protective shop glasses, they can double for that, too.
 The overall fit is comfortable for various ages and face sizes, and because they weigh only 28 grams, they are good to wear all day long.

-The thing to keep in mind is that this is a value purchase, so it comes with some tradeoffs.
-Most notably, the lower-quality lenses are not nearly as nice, crisp, or strong as the premium models.
-Another downside to consider regards the frames.
-Though comfortable, they look a little small on medium to large faces, and the general quality could be better.
+The thing to keep in mind is that this is, in the realm of pricy sunglasses, a value purchase, so it comes with some tradeoffs.
+Most notably, the lower-quality lenses are not nearly as nice, crisp, or strong as premium models like the pricier Oakley Sutro or Rudy Project Propulse.
+Our test team found the Treeline's frames comfortable, but they can look small on medium or large faces, and the general quality could be better.
 Once you see the price, these two concerns quickly fade away.
-The Treeline is an excellent option for anyone looking to maximize their dollars for a pair of polarized, sports sunglasses.
+The Treeline is an excellent option for anyone looking to maximize their dollars for a pair of polarized sports sunglasses.
 They are also available in a women's specific frame.

 These sunshades certainly have some perks, but we recognize they're not for everyone.
-Coming in with close to the same coverage and a more modern look are the 100% S2.
-These have a very different look but offer similar sport-focused performance and protection.
+If you still want side coverage but a more modern look, the 100% S2 are more of a wrap-style pair offering similar sport-focused performance and protection.
+We tested the S2 in our cycling sunglasses review and love them for their fog management capabilities.

 The Treeline worn on multiple members of the GearLab testing team.